UCL/calibr/README.md

 pip install -e .
 ```

-### Running locally
+### Documentation

-How to run the application on your local system.
+Documentation for the package is available at <https://github-pages.ucl.ac.uk/calibr/>.

 ### Running tests